Lemony ramp pesto is an easy and delicious way to showcase ramps. Delicious with fish, chicken, or steak, as well as tossed with pasta.

 - Lemon zest: As mentioned above, you’ll want a microplane to zest your lemons.
 This tool, born as a wood lathe, is one of my favorite kitchen implements.
 When you use it to zest a lemon, lime, or orange, the zest comes off smoothly without tearing any of the bitter pith underneath.
 Genius.

 My very favorite use for ramp pesto is as a crostini appetizer since it’s perfect for entertaining.
-If you’re looking for other great appetizers, check out my Cilantro-Lime Crab Salad and Charred Tomatillo Guacamole recipes.
+If you’re looking for other great appetizers, check out my Cilantro-Lime Crab Salad, Charred Tomatillo Guacamole, Red Radish Crostini with Lemon Ricotta, and Blue Cheese and Pecan Endive Appetizer recipes.
+My Old Bay Shrimp recipe includes dipping sauce, but those shrimp would also be delicious dipped in this ramp pesto.

 - 1 bunch of ramps, ends trimmed